KartikLabhshetwar/ReadMeLingo/ARCHITECTURE.md

 ## Overview

-ReadMeLingo uses a **CLI-first architecture** where translations are done locally via CLI, and the web app is used for preview, management, and PR creation.
+ReadMeLingo uses a **SDK-based architecture** where translations are done programmatically using the Lingo.dev SDK, and the web app is used for preview, management, and PR creation.

 ## Why This Architecture?